awsdocs/aws-xray-developer-guide/doc-source/xray-console-sampling.md

 ## Customizing sampling rules<a name="xray-console-custom"></a>

-By customizing sampling rules, you can control the amount of data that you record, and modify sampling behavior on the fly without modifying or redeploying your code\.
+By customizing sampling rules, you can control the amount of data that you record\.
+You can also modify sampling behavior without modifying or redeploying your code\.
 Sampling rules tell the X\-Ray SDK how many requests to record for a set of criteria\.
 By default, the X\-Ray SDK records the first request each second, and five percent of any additional requests\.
 One request per second is the *reservoir*\.
 This ensures that at least one trace is recorded each second as long as the service is serving requests\.
 Five percent is the *rate* at which additional requests beyond the reservoir size are sampled\.

 You can configure the X\-Ray SDK to read sampling rules from a JSON document that you include with your code\.
 However, when you run multiple instances of your service, each instance performs sampling independently\.
 This causes the overall percentage of requests sampled to increase because the reservoirs of all of the instances are effectively added together\.
-Additionally, to update local sampling rules, you need to redeploy your code\.
+Additionally, to update local sampling rules, you must redeploy your code\.

 By defining sampling rules in the X\-Ray console, and [configuring the SDK](#xray-console-sampling-service) to read rules from the X\-Ray service, you can avoid both of these issues\.
 The service manages the reservoir for each rule, and assigns quotas to each instance of your service to distribute the reservoir evenly, based on the number of instances that are running\.
 The reservoir limit is calculated according to the rules you set\.
-And because the rules are configured in the service, you can manage rules without making additional deployments\.
+Because the rules are configured in the service, you can manage rules without making additional deployments\.

 **To configure sampling rules in the X\-Ray console**